sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Interoperability is of utmost importance to ESDC and the GC.
 The key to interoperability is the use of well-established open standards and specifications.
-To ensure our digital sovereignty and guarantee a level playing field, for all future IT developments ESDC will promote open standards and specifications that are implemented and distributed through OSS, and include this in its corporate intake, project and governance approaches.
+To ensure our digital sovereignty and a level playing field, ESDC will promote, for all future IT developments, open standards and specifications that are implemented and distributed through OSS, and integrate this best practice in its corporate intake, project and governance approaches.

 The [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) include designing for cloud mobility and developing exit strategies to avoid vendor lock-in.
-It is critical for ESDC to ensure that IT Solutions remain highly flexible and adaptable to protect ESDC from the impacts of future changes while also minimizing the risks of those changes.
+It is critical for ESDC to ensure that IT Solutions remain highly flexible and adaptable to protect ESDC from the negative impacts of future changes, while also minimizing the risks of those changes.

 In this context, the lack of open standards and OSS used poses a significant risk to the longevity of IT solutions.

 ## 6. Implementing the Strategy

 The GC strives to be an active user of and contributor to open standards and OSS as reflected by the Digital Standards and the Policy on Service and Digital.
-This strategy will ensure that ESDC increases its use of OSS and open standards and by doing so aligns with GC standards and policies.
+This strategy will ensure that ESDC increases its use of OSS and open standards, and by doing so aligns with GC standards and policies.

 ### Current situation and lessons learned